-- No refunds in the escrow account may be withdrawn by the utility without the express approval of the Commission. - The escrow account shall be an interest bearing account. - 3) If a refund to the customers is required, all interest earned by the escrow account shall be distributed to the customers. - 4) If a refund to the customers is not required, the interest earned by the escrow account shall revert to the utility. - 5) All information on the escrow account shall be available from the holder of the escrow account to a Commission Representative at all times. - 6) The amount of revenue subject to refund shall be deposited in the escrow account within seven days of receipt. - 7) This escrow account is established by the direction of the Florida Public Service Commission for the purpose(s) set forth in its order requiring such account.
+- 1) No refunds in the escrow account may be withdrawn by the utility without the express approval of the Commission. - 2) The escrow account shall be an interest bearing account. - If a refund to the customers is required, all interest earned by the escrow account shall be distributed to the customers. - 4) If a refund to the customers is not required, the interest earned by the escrow account shall revert to the utility. - 5) All information on the escrow account shall be available from the holder of the escrow account to a Commission Representative at all times. - 6) The amount of revenue subject to refund shall be deposited in the escrow account within seven days of receipt. - 7) This escrow account is established by the direction of the Florida Public Service Commission for the purpose(s) set forth in its order requiring such account.
 Pursuant to Cosentino v.
 Elson, 263 So.
 2d 253 (Fla.
 3d DCA 1972), escrow accounts are not subject to garnishments. - 8) The Director of Records and Reporting must be a signatory to the escrow agreement.

 In no instance should the maintenance and administrative costs associated with the refund be borne by the customers.
 These costs are the responsibility of, and should be borne by, the utility.
-Irrespective of the form of security chosen by the utility, an account of all monies received as result of the rate increase whom and on whose behalf such monies were paid.
-If a refund is pursuant to Rule 25-30.360(4), Florida Administrative Code.
+Irrespective of the form of security chosen by the utility, an account of all monies received as result of the rate increase should be maintained by the utility.
+This account must specify by whom and on whose behalf such monies were paid.
+If a refund is ultimately required, it should be paid with interest calculated pursuant to Rule 25-30.360(4), Florida Administrative Code.